rozza/mongo-scala-driver/docs/reference/content/getting-started/quick-tour-primer.md

 ## Helpers used in the Quick Tour

-For the Quick Tour we custom implicit helpers to get and print results and although this is an artificial scenario for asynchronous code we block on  the results of one example before starting the next, so as to ensure the state of the database. [`Helpers.scala`]({{< srcref "examples/tour/src/test/scala/tour/Helpers.scala">}}) provides helpers that:
+For the Quick Tour we use custom implicit helpers defined in [`Helpers.scala`]({{< srcref "examples/tour/src/main/tour/Helpers.scala">}})).
+These helpers get and print results and although this is an artificial scenario for asynchronous code we block on  the results of one example before starting the next, so as to ensure the state of the database. [`Helpers.scala`]({{< srcref "examples/tour/src/test/scala/tour/Helpers.scala">}}) provides the following helpers:

 *   results()